mumbleskates/prost/README.md

 ### Opaque format

+Bilrost data is encoded as zero or more key-value pairs, referred to as "fields".
+Keys are numeric and bear information about both the tag of the field and the opaque type of its value.

 Values in bilrost are encoded opaquely as strings of bytes or as non-negative integers not greater than the maximum value representable in an unsigned 64 bit integer (2^64-1).
 The only four scalar types supported by the encoding format